advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 When humans visualize plants, they think of some structure growing up, against the force of gravity.
 Still, every boat owner knows, learned through lot of frustration, that plants are affecting their floating transporting device in the opposite direction.
-In the ocean, plants grows *down* instead of up.
+In the ocean, plants grow *down* instead of up.
 What the plants need is a surface to grow on, sunlight, and nutritions from the sea water.

 This is a source of material that can be utilized at relatively low level of energy.
 Instead of trying to defeat gravity by growing up toward the source of light, which requires extra energy, the plants are able to grow down from a surface held up by water pressure.
-The reason plants grow up on land is because they compete against other plants for light, but this is not needed on the ocean where there is plenty of space.
+The reason plants grow upward on land is because they compete against other plants for light, but this is not needed on the ocean where there is plenty of space.

-This is another way of demonstrating how energy processes that people are accustomed to shape their thinking.
+This is also a demonstration of how energy processes that people are accustomed to, shapes their thinking.
 A simple thing like "plants grow up" must be changed to "plants grow down".

-When plants grow in the ocean, they extract CO2 from sea water.
+When plants grow down in the ocean, they extract CO2 from sea water.
 Since sea water is capable of absorbing CO2, one can indirectly extract CO2 from the air, without needing the surface area required to absorb CO2 efficiently.
+The ocean itself does half the work!

 Basically, you need lots of lots of lots plants growing down from floating devices, which are produced by material produces by the plants, using energy sources available everywhere for assembly.